joeycurnutt/Diss-Track-Rapping-NeuralNet/README.md

 * tensorflow
 * Keras

-All of these can be installed using "pip install "
+All of the packages can be installed using "pip install "

 ### Training the program:
 Once all of the dependencies are installed, make sure you have training_mode set to True, and modify the depth to your liking